analog-nico/pxl-for-emails/README.md

   })
 ```

+Btw, if you don't shorten the image urls make sure you disable caching when serving the images that are used for open tracking.
+You may use [`nocache`](https://www.npmjs.com/package/nocache) to achieve this.

 ### Add categories to all links for easier data analysis

 Your email may contain multiple sign up buttons or multiple links to your blog articles.
 All those links are tracked separately by default.
 However, you may want to analyze your data and answer "Did the recipient click on any sign up button?" or "Did the recipient visit our blog?".
 While you still want to be able to answer "Which sign up botton?" or "Which blog article?" &ndash; so separate tracking is important &ndash; the solution is to add categories like "sign up button" or "blog article" as additional metadata to the tracking records in the database.
 Then you can easily answer your questions by grouping the tracking records by their category.